-The duties of senior managers and executive team leaders shall include, but not be limited to, the following:
+The duties of senior managers and facility executive team leaders shall include, but not be limited to, the following:

-- Identify problem areas and eliminate barriers that inhibit equal employment opportunity within their units and the college. - Communicate the equal opportunity employment policy and the affirmative action program and plan to all employees assigned to their units. - Assist the Affirmative Action Officer in conducting periodic audits of hiring and promotion patterns to remove impediments to attaining affirmative action goals and objectives. - Hold regular discussions with supervisors and employees to ascertain that the college's equal employment opportunity policies are being followed. - Inform and evaluate managers and supervisors on their equal employment opportunity efforts and results in addition to other job performance criteria. - Demonstrate and practice a discrimination and harassment free work environment for all employees.
+- Identify problem areas and eliminate barriers that inhibit equal employment opportunity within their units and the college. - Communicate the equal opportunity employment policy and the affirmative action program and plan to all employees assigned to their units. - Assist the Affirmative Action Officer in conducting periodic audits of hiring and promotion patterns to remove impediments to attaining affirmative action goals and objectives. - Hold regular discussions with supervisors and employees to ascertain that the college's equal employment opportunity policies are being followed.

+- Inform and evaluate managers and supervisors on their equal employment opportunity efforts and results in addition to other job performance criteria. - Demonstrate and practice a discrimination and harassment free work environment for all employees.

-Senior managers and executive team leaders are accountable directly to the College President.
+Senior managers and executive team leaders are accountable directly to the appropriate supervisor and indirectly to the college President.
+See the College's Organizational Chart in Appendix - Other Relevant Information.